spyder-ide/spyder-docs/doc/faq.rst

 .. dropdown:: Q: How do I get Spyder to work with my existing Python packages/environment?

-   To work with an existing environment in Spyder, change Spyder’s default python interpreter.
+   To work with an existing environment in Spyder, change Spyder’s default Python interpreter.
    To do so, first go to your terminal (or Anaconda Prompt on Windows), type ``conda info --envs``, and copy the path from the environment you created to your clipboard.

    .. image:: images/faq/faq-conda-info.png